 In Africa, the company is exploring for oil in Liberia, Sierra Leone and Morocco and producing and exploring for oil in Angola, Chad, Democratic Republic of the Congo, Nigeria and Republic of the Congo.
 Chevron is involved in several projects in different stages of development, including:

-Angola – A major development program is under way to significantly increase production from the Block 0 concession, offshore Cabinda.
+Angola – A major development program is under way to increase production from the Block 0 concession, offshore Cabinda.
 This includes Mafumeira Sul, the second stage of the Mafumeira Field development.

 Nigeria – The Aparo Field and the third-party-owned Bonga SW Field share a common geologic structure and are planned for joint development.
 The geologic structure lies 70 miles (113 km) off the coast in 4,300 feet (1,311 m) of water.
 The proposed development plan involves subsea wells tied back to a floating production, storage and offloading vessel.